uadmin/uadmin/docs/tutorial/part2.rst

 |

-In the example below we linked the Item model into TODO model, now the TODO model will return its data as a field in the Item model.
+In the example below we linked the Item model into Todo model, now the Todo model will return its data as a field in the Item model.

 .. code-block:: go